FIWARE/tutorials.NGSI-LD/docs/pep-proxy.md

 ./services orion
 ```

-This will start up **Keyrock** with a series of users.
+This will start up **Keycloak** with a series of users.
 There are already two existing applications and an existing PEP
 Proxy Account associated with the application.

 ## PEP Proxy CRUD Actions